 Directions to your property count big time.
 It doesn’t matter how easy or difficult your property is to find, it matters how good your directions are.
 Good directions can make any property easy to find.

-- Send a link on your email so they can use Google or Apple Maps.
+- Send a link via email so they can use Google or Apple Maps.

 - Send a short Youtube video of where they should park.